Sheikh-Sahab/Assign-2/README.md

 Problems you face and how you solved them?

-->Creating account on Kraggle.
-But it got fixed when we create it via Mobile
+-> Faced little issues while creating account on Kaggle.
+But it got fixed when we created via Mobile

-->Downloading Panda Library
+-> Downloading Panda Library

 Tasks of each member?